Foxandxss/angular-tips/source/_posts/2013-08-01-why-does-angular-dot-js-rock.markdown

  </div>
 ***

-With `ng-show` we show the element (and childs) only if the expression, in our case the value of the binding, is true.
+With `ng-show` we show the element (and children) only if the expression, in our case the value of the binding, is true.

 Note how we used `ng-click` this time.
-There is no need of create a function in our controller (we don't even have a controller this time!), we can write an expression as the directive's argument and in this case, we toggle the value of `show`.
+There is no need to create a function in our controller (we don't even have a controller this time!), we can write an expression as the directive's argument and in this case, we toggle the value of `show`.
 Which starts `undefined` and is set to true with the first click.

 We also have `ng-hide` which does the opposite :)